SLfRank: Shinnar-Le-Roux Pulse Design with Reduced Energy and Accurate Phase Profiles using Rank Factorization: Introduction

 \section{Introduction}

 Frequency selective radio-frequency (RF) pulses are essential components in magnetic resonance imaging (MRI).
-Among other functions, they are used for slice excitation, spectral saturation, and spin-echo refocusing.
-Several accelerated imaging techniques, such as simultaneous multi-slice imaging, further build on advances in RF pulse design.
-Improvements in frequency selective pulse design can therefore benefit many applications.
+Among other functions, they are used for \rnum{1.3}\del{slice excitation, }spectral saturation, inversion, and spin-echo refocusing. \rnum{1.3}Together with a constant slice selective gradient, they are also used for slice excitation.
+Several accelerated imaging techniques, such as simultaneous multi-slice imaging, further build on advances in RF pulse design \rnum{1.5}~\cite{setsompop2012improving}.
+Improvements in frequency selective pulse design can therefore benefit many applications \rnum{1.5}~\cite{liu2011radiofrequency}.

 The Shinnar-Le-Roux (SLR) algorithm~\cite{shinnar_application_1989, shinnar_synthesis_1989-1, shinnar_synthesis_1989, shinnar_use_1988, shinnar_use_1989, le_roux_exact_1988, le_roux_method_1990, le_roux_simplified_1989, pauly_parameter_1991} is widely used to design frequency selective pulses with large flip angles.
 It vastly simplifies the highly non-linear pulse design problem by mapping RF pulses to pairs of polynomial that represent Cayley-Klein (CK) parameters.
 Pulse designers can then solve for polynomial pairs using filter design algorithms and convert them back.
 Users can also incorporate pulse energy as a design objective, which is crucial when the specific absorption rate (SAR) is a limiting factor.